tieto-pc/aws-devops-intro-demo/README.md

 ```
 8. Push the Java app git master branch to the new CodeCommit repository: git push codecommit master.
 9. Check in AWS CodeCommit Dashboard that you see the code there.
+10. If everything went smoothly you should see the CodePipeline project triggered by the new commit.
+You might need to release the CodePipeline project the first time and then create a test commit to trigger the CodePipeline.